sigcsets/sigcse2022/_authors/presymposium.md

 ### Charge
 Pre-Symposium Events will be charged a fee to help defray costs.
 The exact costs have not been determined yet due to current COVID-19 related plans.
 We will update this page as soon as more information is known.

-### Food and Beverage
-If the event will be held in person, food and beverage must be paid by the Affiliated Event organizers directly to the convention center.

-### Audio/Visual
-If the event will be held in person, the standard room setup consists of a screen, projector, and microphone.
-There will be a charge for any A/V items that you request beyond the standard A/V set.
-You will be provided with an online portal to order and pay for those items.

 ### Registration
 Registration for the event must be handled by the Affiliated Event organizers and will not be handled by the SIGCSE TS registration system.